ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ### Dynamic limits with parameterized windows

-The quota policy conveyed by `RateLimit-Limit` states that the server accepts 100 requests per minute.
+The policy conveyed by `RateLimit-Limit` states that the server accepts 100 quota-units per minute.

 Due to resource exhaustion, the server artificially lowers the actual limits returned in the throttling headers.

-The current quota policy advertises then only 9 requests in the next 50 seconds.
+The current policy advertises then only 9 quota-units in the next 50 seconds.

 Note that the server could have lowered even the other values in `RateLimit-Limit`: this specification